👋🏼 Got a regulatory report due? Get free XML/XBRL generation and support on your first return. 🎉

 Activity covered

-The PI/EMI REQ captures data across payment and e-money activities, including PSD2 services, merchant acquiring, money remittance, payment accounts, currency exchange, virtual IBANs, prepaid products, correspondent relationships, onboarding channels, and transaction monitoring and sanctions controls.
+The PI/EMI REQ captures data across payment and e-money services, including PSD2 activities, merchant acquiring, remittance, payment accounts, onboarding channels, and transaction monitoring and sanctions controls.

 clock icon